minjiechen/magnetchallenge/README.md

 ========================================================
 ## **MagNet Challenge 2023** [Final Evaluation Rules](finaltest/FinalEvaluationRules.pdf) Here:

+On November 10th, 2023 - We have received 27 entries for the pre-test.
+If your team has submitted a pre-test report but was not labeled as [pretest] below, please let us know.

 On November 10th, 2023 – Data released for final evaluation:

 1)	Download the new training data and testing data from the following link for 5 new materials similar or different from the previous 10 materials: